algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

   - Game states management to handle game overs and level completions

 - **Hardware interfaces:**
-  - Buttons to control Frogger's movement.
+  - Buttons to control Froggo's movement.
   - VGA output for visualizing the game elements.
   - LED indicators to indicate remaining lives.